How to Cook a Ham Perfectly Every Time

 - 1 to 2 tablespoons cider vinegar

-Step 1: Bake the Ham Alone
+Step 1: Score the Ham

 While the ham bakes, prep your glaze.
 In a small bowl, combine the brown sugar, mustard and just enough vinegar to make a thick paste.